Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 - new Audio().

+- new Set() = Set is a data structure that only allows unique values
+- new Set(array) = removes duplicates
+- set.size = number of set elements

 - new Date() = returns current date and time
 - Date.now() = returns the number of milliseconds elapsed since January 1, 1970 00:00:00 UTC.
 - date.getDate() = retuns a number btwn 1 and 31 representing the day of the month